-Keeping your password secure is your first line of defense.
+Keeping your passwords secure is your first line of defense.

-- Don't share your password with anyone, or write it down and leave it in an unsecure location.
+- Don't share your passwords with anyone, write them down, or leave them in an unsecure location.

 - Use a mix of letters, numbers, and symbols and make sure to avoid common words and personal information.

-- If, for any reason, you suspect that your password may have been compromsied change your password immediately.
+- If, for any reason, you suspect that your Bethel password may have been compromised, change your password immediately.

 What is Phishing?